letowebdev/Joke-Generator-using-API/README.md

-# A Joke Generator APP
+# A Joke Generator APP.

 A small app called Chuck Norris Joke Generator, created with vanilaJS and AJAX to fetch from Chuck Norris Joke Generator API.